Czech Americans: History

-The first documented case of the entry of Czechs to the North American shores is of Joachim Gans of Prague, who came to Roanoke, North Carolina in 1585 with an expedition of explorers organized by Sir Walter Raleigh (1552–1618).
+The first documented case of the entry of Czechs to the North American shores is of Joachim Gans of Prague, a Bohemian Jewish mining engineer who came to Roanoke, North Carolina in 1585 with an expedition of explorers organized by Sir Walter Raleigh (1552–1618).

 Augustine Herman (1621–1686) was the first documented Czech settler.
 He was a surveyor and skilled draftsman, successful planter and developer of new lands, a shrewd and enterprising merchant, a bold politician and effective diplomat, fluent in several languages.
-After coming to New Amsterdam (present New York), he became one of the most influential people in the Dutch Province which led to his appointment to the Council of Nine to advise the New Amsterdam Governor Peter Stuyvesant.
-One of his greatest achievements was his celebrated map of Maryland and Virginia commissioned by Lord Baltimore on which he began working in earnest after removing to the English Province of Maryland.
+After coming to New Amsterdam (present New York), he became one of the most influential people in the Dutch Province, which led to his appointment to the Council of Nine to advise the New Amsterdam Governor Peter Stuyvesant.
+One of his greatest achievements was his celebrated map of Maryland and Virginia commissioned by Lord Baltimore, which he began working on in earnest after removing to the English Province of Maryland.
 Lord Baltimore was so pleased with the map that he rewarded Herman with a large estate, named by Herman "Bohemia Manor", and the hereditary title Lord.

-There was another Bohemian living in New Amsterdam at that time, Frederick Philipse (1626–1720), who became equally famous.
-He was a successful merchant who, eventually, became the wealthiest person in the entire Dutch Province.
-Philipse was originally from Bohemia, from an aristocratic Protestant family who had to leave their native land to save their lives, after the Thirty Years' War.
+Another Bohemian living in New Amsterdam at that time, Frederick Philipse (1626–1720), also became quite famous.
+He was a successful merchant who eventually became the wealthiest person in the entire Dutch Province.
+Philipse was originally from Bohemia, from an aristocratic Protestant family who had to flee from their homeland due to popish persecution after the Thirty Years' War.

 The first significant wave of Czech colonists was of the Moravian Brethren who began arriving on the American shores in the first half of the 18th century.
 Moravian Brethren were the followers of the teachings of the Czech religious reformer and martyr Jan Hus (1370–1415), Petr Chelčický and Bishop John Amos Comenius (1592–1670).
 They were true heirs of the ancient "Unitas fratrum bohemicorum" - Unity of the Brethren, who found a temporary refuge in Herrnhut (Ochranov) in Lusatia under the patronage of Count Nikolaus Zinzendorf (1700–1760).
 Because of the worsening political and religious situation in Saxony, the Moravian Brethren, as they began calling themselves, decided to emigrate to North America.

 This group started coming in 1735, when they first settled in Savannah, Georgia, and then in Pennsylvania, from which they spread to other states after the American Revolution, especially Ohio.
 The Moravians established a number of settlements, such as Bethlehem and Lititz in Pennsylvania and Salem in North Carolina.
-Moravians made great contributions to the growth and development of the US.
+Moravians made great contributions to the growth and development of the United States.
 Cultural contributions of Moravian Brethren from the Czech lands were distinctly notable in the realm of music.
 The trumpets and horns used by the Moravians in Georgia are the first evidence of Moravian instrumental music in America.